Mount Kenya: Daily pattern

 During the dry season, the mountain almost always follows the same daily weather pattern.
 Large daily temperature fluctuations occur which led Hedberg to exclaim winter every night and summer every day.
 There is variation in minimum and maximum temperatures day to day, but the standard deviation of the mean hourly pattern is small.

 In the dry season, mornings are typically clear and cool, but the mountain is hidden in cloud by mid-day.

 A typical day is clear and cool in the morning with low humidity.
 The mountain is in direct sunlight which causes the temperatures to rise quickly with the warmest temperatures occurring between 09:00 and 12:00.
 This corresponds to a maximum in the pressure, usually around 10:00.
 Low on the mountain, between 2400 and 3900 m, clouds begin to form over the western forest zone, due to moist air from Lake Victoria.
 The anabatic winds caused by warm rising air gradually bring these clouds to the summit region in the afternoon.
 Around 15:00 there is a minimum in sunlight and a maximum in humidity causing the actual and perceived temperature to drop.
 At 16:00 there is a minimum of pressure.
 This daily cover of clouds protects the glaciers on the southwest of the mountain which would otherwise get direct sun every day, enhancing their melt.
 The upwelling cloud eventually reaches the dry easterly air streams and dissipates, leading to a clear sky by 17:00.
 There is another maximum temperature associated with this.

 Being an equatorial mountain the daylight hours are constant with twelve-hour days.
 Sunrise is about 06:30 with the sun setting at 18:30 (both EAT = UTC+3).
 Over the year there is a one-minute difference between the shortest and longest days.
 At night, the sky is usually clear with katabatic winds blowing down the valleys.
 Above the lower alpine zone there is usually frost every night.

+Historical Inhabitants and Cultural Context

+Mount Kenya is a central cultural and spiritual landmark.
+Although currently home to Central Bantu and some Nilotic peoples, the mountain's slopes have functioned as a historical crossroads for a diverse succession of linguistic and cultural groups over millennia.

+Timeline of Human Habitation

+The following table outlines the groups that have historically inhabited the Mount Kenya region.